astropuffin/oakmtg.club/content/english/candidates/nancy-sidebotham.md

 ### Introduction

 Nancy Sidebotham has lived in Oakland since 1964.
 She went to Cal State Hayward and Merritt College.
 She is a tax preparer, longtime District 6 resident, and perennial candidate.
 Sidebotham has run for City office [at least 5 times](https://ballotpedia.org/Nancy_Sidebotham) before this (we think).
 Most recently, she ran for Mayor in 2018, for Council Member At-Large in 2016, and for Mayor in 2014.
 She also at some point ran for Council Member in D6.
-She is a longtime community policing advocate and a neighborhood watch member.
+She is a longtime community policing advocate and a neighborhood watch member, and currently sits on the Community Policing Advisory Board (CPAB).
 A born critic, she has some tendency to derail when asked for specific details about how to solve the problems she observes.

 ### Official platform